What Value of m Makes the Equation True?

 Q: What if the equation has multiple variables?

 A: You’d need more information to solve for m.
-Take this: if the equation is m + n = 10, you can’t find m without knowing n.
+As an example, if the equation is m + n = 10, you can’t find m without knowing n.

 Q: Can m be a fraction or decimal?